 - Are open to servicemembers and their families

-For more information, talk to your unit's education officer or contact SOC.
+For more information, talk to your unit's education officer.